Light, skincare-forward SPF that spreads easily, gives a natural glow, and layers under makeup so you’ll actually want to reapply.

 Kinship Self Reflect Probiotic Moisturizing Sunscreen SPF 32

-- Comfortable, moisturizing wear
+- Comfortable, moisturizing feel for everyday wear

 Badger Unscented Clear Zinc Sunscreen Cream SPF 40

-- Very gentle feel for reactive skin
+- Unscented, straightforward formula for reactive skin

-- Stays put once it is fully worked in
+- Feels protective once fully blended in

-- Thicker texture takes more blending time
+- Thicker texture needs more blending time

 Thinksport Safe Sunscreen SPF 50+